M-Bahy/Athlete-Performance-Platform/README.md

-# Mini-Platform for Athlete Performance Insights
+# Athlete Performance Platform

 A comprehensive web-based platform that allows coaches to upload performance videos, tag athletes, and review key performance metrics.
-This application simulates a lightweight analytics platform for sports teams and individual athletes.
+This application simulates an analytic platform for sports teams and individual athletes.

 ## Table of Contents
 - [Tech Stack](#tech-stack)